Pew Center for Arts & Heritage: Pew Fellowships

 Pew Fellowships is a funding program of The Pew Center for Arts & Heritage, established by the Pew Charitable Trusts in 1991, which offers direct support to individual Philadelphia-area artists across disciplines, annually awarding up to 12 unrestricted grants of $75,000.
-Beginning in 2019, the Pew Fellows-in-Residence program awards fellowships to two artists.
 The Pew Fellowships provide artists with an economic freedom that presents the opportunity to focus on their individual practices over a considerable period of time—to explore, to experiment, and to develop their work.
 The program aims to elevate the quality and raise the profile of individual artistic work in Philadelphia's five-county region, to create a strong community of Pew Fellows, and to help them achieve their artistic and career goals by connecting them to additional resources in the field.

 Pew Fellowships are by nomination only, and selections are made through a two-tier peer review process.
 Applications are first reviewed by discipline-specific panels, which select finalists to be reviewed by a final interdisciplinary panel.
 Panelists are artists and arts and culture professionals from outside of the Philadelphia area; chosen for their expertise, they serve for one year.
 See a full history of Pew Fellowships recipients.

-Advancement grants

 Advancement grants were awarded to high-performing cultural organizations in the five-county Philadelphia region, and are intended to support organizations seeking to make lasting improvements to their programming, audience engagement, and financial health.
 Advancement grants were awarded from 2014 to 2017.

+Evolving Futures grants provide risk capital for organizations to evolve and transform their business and operating models for greater future vitality, relevance, and sustainability.